 - The bicyclist was unaware a serious injury was sustained from the accident until later, or

 - The injured bicyclist was under the age of 18 when the accident occurred, therefore the statute will not begin until the minor’s 18th birthday, at which time he or she will have two years in which to file a claim.

-If a bicyclist is hit by a government vehicle, such as a city bus, the statute of limitations is considerably shorter—just six months from the time of the accident to file a claim for damages.
+If a bicyclist is hit by a government vehicle, such as a city bus, the statute of limitations is considerably shorter.
+In those cases, the cyclist has just six months from the time of the accident to file a claim for damages.

 - Medical expenses, past present and future.
 You will likely be entitled to have all your medical expenses related to the bicycle accident paid in full.
 This includes doctor bills, hospital bills, expenses for prescription drugs, rehabilitative therapy, and all other medical expenses.

 - Lost wages, past, present and future.
 If you were unable to return to work following your bicycle accident, you could be entitled to payment of lost wages for the time you were off.
 If you will never be able to return to work, you may be entitled to wages equal to what you would have made during the years you would have worked.